 Make a simple side dish to go with it and dinner is complete!

-What Side Dishes go with this Fish Recipe?
+Side Dishes that go with Pan Seared Swordfish

 This dish could be served with over rice or pasta.
 Here are some other side dishes and salads that would go great next to the swordfish: